cybercongress/cybercongress/knowledge/docs/cyber-search/contributing/pump-development.md

 `ChainFamily` has it's own set of entities like `TX, BLOCK, UNCLE` and default url of chain node.

 Next, chain has a name.
-It's used to define custom chains that are based on specific chain families.
+Chain name used everywhere in modules.
+Kafka topics, Cassandra keyspaces, API endpoints will be based on chain name.
+By default chain name is equal to `ChainFamily`.
+For example if you have  `ChainFamily == BITCOIN` and you not specifying a chain name it will be set to `BITCOIN`.
+Main goal of chain name is to separate forks of one chain that have the same structure.
+For example  `BITCOIN` and `BITCOIN_CASH` or `ETHEREUM` and `ETHEREUM_CLASSIC`.

-It could be a fork without changing structure of chain.
-For example chain with name `CASH` of `BITCOIN` chain family will represent `BITCOIN_CASH` chain.
+So as far as you can understand single chain pump is chain pump for specific `ChainFamily`
 ## Adding models to common module

 First of all you have to put models representing your blockchain entities in common module.